battleofthebots/battleofthebots.github.io/index.md

 7. Do not use offensive language or language with the intent of offending others.

 # FAQ
+* Q) My Python bot isn't working!
+* A) Ensure that "#!/usr/bin/python3" is specified at the top of the file.

 * Q) How large can teams be?
 * A) Teams can be up to 6 individuals.